ignasiperez/100DaysOfSwiftChallenge/D19-21-Project02/README.md

-# Guess the flag App
+# Project 2 - Guess the flag App

 A game that shows some random flags to users and ask them to choose which one belongs to a particular country.